open-mmlab/mmaction2/docs/tutorials/multi_grid.md

     default_s=(224, 224))
 ...
 ```
 For multi-grid training, it is claimed best to use both long-cycle and short-cycle.
-Our repo support long-cycle and long-plus-short-cycle, but not short alone.
+Our repo supports long-cycle and long-plus-short-cycle, but not short alone.
 The factors all follow the default setting from [PySlowFast](https://github.com/facebookresearch/SlowFast).
 Note that the field `default_s` should be consist with the output scale of your data pipline.
 We only support square images as the original repo does, therefore we recommand you to use a `Resize` to resize the images into a square shape.

 2. Add multi grid config in your train data config:
 ```python